pachyderm/docs/content/latest/enterprise/auth/enterprise-server/multi-cluster-setup.md

 ```

 ## Reference  Diagram
-The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
+The following diagram gives you a quick overview of an organization with multiple MLDM clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](/images/enterprise-server.png)